 We had lunch in Abala and ended up spending 2 hours in town waiting for the remaining group to arrive, have their lunch and then head off so we were about 3 hours behind schedule.

 Joyce and I really don’t like group tours but for now this seems to be the only way to see this area due to security concerns.

-The below notice from the Government of Canada Travel Advice and Advisories site might deter people from visiting however we felt quite safe travelling to and through these areas.
+The below notice from the Government of Canada Travel Advice and Advisories site might deter some people from visiting however we had no reason to worry and felt quite safe travelling to and through these areas.

 The truth is, everything you read is generally wrong about travelling safely around the world.
 No matter where you go, 99% of the population is just like you and me with their wants, desires and aspirations.
 No one wants war, no one wants corruption and phoney want-to-be-dictators.
 We really are all the same.

 It’s a little confusing when talking about Erta Ale Volcano and Dallol and the Danakil Depression and unfortunately for us, our guide didn’t spend any time explaining to us where and what we were seeing.
 She was too wrapped up with the younger crowd that was the majority of our group.
 Sixties sadness boohoo!

 The Danakil Depression is a vast plain hosting many volcanos, lava fields, salt lakes and salt pans and is located in the Afar Region near the border of Eritrea and in the northern part of the Afar Triangle.
 The region is about 125 metres below sea level and is the hottest place on earth in terms of year-round temperatures.
 It is also commonly referred to as the cradle of humanity because of the discovery of the famous Lucy, dated back to 3.2 million years ago as well as many other fossils of hominins found in the region.
 It is hypothesized this area is where the human species first evolved.
 Very cool!